Csantos07/account_app_part_two/README.md

     account
     - A class or an ostruct

+In this commit:
+I updated the calculating of the transaction logic into a service.
 ---
 What I want to do with this PR is to get a simple rudimentary version of forecast working.